-Speaking of general project understanding, how do you
+Speaking of general project understanding, how do you see this?

 The introduction of a solution for incoming invoices is not an IT project, but an organizational transformation.
 New processes are integrated and different departments are involved.
 This requires change management at an early stage which should be supported by the entire company and taken into account when selecting a provider.
 Those responsible for the project in the company should place particular emphasis on the expertise and consulting skills of their contact person.

 Who is the ideal project partner or solution provider?

 In exaggerated terms, the day of the decision on the solution marks the beginning of a long-term relationship.
 Therefore, many aspects need to be considered beforehand in order to ensure that the project runs as smoothly as possible.
 The following questions should be addressed when selecting a provider: